The program is taking shape! It includes…

 Can you propose a session?

 Yes!
 Many session types are proposed and led by participants, particularly seed session, field trips, and city working groups.
-The session proposal portal is open.
 We’ll start reviewing proposal on 10 January, but the portal will be open to 30 January.
 You can propose sessions in any language.

 Small interactive workshops that explore an idea or project, or direction actions in cities.